raas-dev/configent/README.md

 ### Customization

 Nothing is prompted by `install.sh`.
 It is non-interactive and thus suitable for cloud-init.
-Fork this repo, comment out the tech stacks you don't need in `install_apps`, and change the curl target to your public fork.
+Fork this repo, comment or uncomment the wanted tech stacks in `install_apps`, and change the curl to point to your public fork.

 GUI apps are not installed by `install.sh` as a server or VM is assumed.
 Re-run `./bootstrap` in the repo (after `install.sh` finishes) to install GUI apps.

 Add or remove GUI apps to your liking in `bin/install_apps_snap` (Snap on Linux distros) and `bin/install_apps_cask` (Homebrew Cask on macOS).

+To use GUI apps on Linux distros, you have to install Xorg, Display manager and window manager of your choice from the distro's package repository.

 ## 🔋's included